How to Calculate Z-Scores Manually

 Now, let’s dive into the step-by-step process of calculating Z-scores manually.

-ALSO READ Z-Scores in Hypothesis Testing
+ALSO READ Z-Score in Excel

 Step 1: Collect the Data